Skip to content

 An association is a community group that exists to represent and work for its members.
 Who can be a member and how the association operates is set out in its constitution, however, in most cases the members will just be the plot holders on the site and they will each be entitled to vote on significant issues in an annual general meeting.
 Day-to-day decisions are usually made by the committee members who are elected each year at the annual general meeting.

-Where an association wants to become involved in the running of its site, it can ask to work in partnership with the Council.
-Under such arrangements, the site continues to fall under the Council's policy for running allotments and the plot holders remain tenants of the Council so they must comply with its tenancy agreement; however, the association oversee the daily management of the site and tenants including being responsible for the maintenance and improvement of the site.
-The Council's allotment staff are available to provide advice and support to committee to help them deliver on their role and the association is allowed to decide what rent to charge and to use all the rent generated from the site.
+Where an association wants to become involved in the running of its site, it can ask to work in partnership with us.
+Under such arrangements, the site continues to fall under our policy for running allotments and the plot holders remain our tenants, so they must comply with its tenancy agreement; however, the association oversee the daily management of the site and tenants including being responsible for the maintenance and improvement of the site.
+We are available to provide advice and support to committee to help them deliver on their role and the association is allowed to decide what rent to charge and to use all the rent generated from the site.
 Where it works well, such local involvement usually delivers a better quality site.

 There are several factors that determine whether an association will be effective at running a site and it is the role of all the members to ensure their committee are following such an approach.
 The key factors include:

-• The committee works in partnership with the Council to ensure plots are let in accordance with the Council's policy and that tenants are held accountable for using and maintaining their plots in accordance with their tenancy agreement.
+• the committee works in partnership with us to ensure plots are let in accordance with our policy and that tenants are held accountable for using and maintaining their plots in accordance with their tenancy agreement